kirubarajm/Eat-From-Home/README.md

-# Daily Locally Repository Overview
+# Eat From Home Repository Overview

 Eat From Home is India's first mobile on-demand food delivery platform exclusively for home-cooked food.
 It has an Android mobile app, where users can order food from registered homemakers around them, completely on-demand.
 The code for this project is split into three main components.